ywamsendai/ywamsendai-docs/docs/dts/faq.md

 - Warm coat
 - Sleeping bag
 - Backpack or suitcase for outreach
+- Pillow for outreach

 Here’s an additional list of recommended items:

 - Small packaged snacks for gifts representing your nation (This is important for meeting Japanese people after you arrive, including at church)
 - Smartphone (for Bible, maps, language translation, taking notes, making local friends, disaster notifications, communicating on [Discord](../community/communication.md) etc.)
 - Foldable umbrella
+- Small mirror (limited use of shared bathroom in mornings)

 ### Do I need to buy health insurance?